 Diane: Eclectic, experimental, colorful, varied, with a hint of unexpected and tomboy.

 Deb: You’ve lived in many countries.
 Where, and how did these countries influence your ideas on style?

 Diane: Let’s see, four countries.
 Does working on the cruise ship count as a country?!?!
 Hehehe!
 Hungary, Bermuda, England, Cayman Islands, and now living just outside of Boston.

 Hungary was a socialist economy.
-When I was there you felt the true sense of their financial struggle.
+When I was there I felt the true sense of their financial struggle.
 Taking care of basic needs was the only priority for most, but Budapest had a very dark, cool, and edgy vibe.
 Styling was simple, functional; nothing outlandish!

 Bermuda & the Cayman Islands brought out the festive, vibrant side to styling!
-There was such freedom with color; it was casual, minimal and unfussy.
+There was such freedom with color; it was casual, minimal, and unfussy.
 No one was a slave to trends; it was carefree and that suited my personality.

-Living in England, San Francisco & now Massachusetts, again I gravitated towards functional, durable and I definitely lacked in creativity.
+Living in England, San Francisco & now Massachusetts, again I gravitated towards functional, and durable and I definitely lacked creativity.
 That is probably due to lack of financial means & the harsh weather.
 You have to be a chameleon when living in such diverse environments, as the lifestyle influences your fashion choices.

 Deb: You did some modeling in your twenties.
 Tell us about that experience and what it taught you about yourself?